-Bright garnet red colour, with an intense aroma of red berries and prunes, and floral notes of violets.
+NEW VINTAGE: Bright garnet red colour, with an intense aroma of red berries and prunes, and floral notes of violets.
 On the palate it is fruity, with notes of prunes and black cherries, and hints of pomegranates.

 Good with white meat and bolied meat, fish sauces and soups with tomatoes and fresh or semiaged cheese.
 Serve at 12-16 C